 Credit Card Offers

 Week after week, your mailbox gets flooded with offers for pre-approved credit cards with low interest rates, big credit lines and cash rewards.
-But before you sign up, read the fine print and make sure you understand the terms of the card.
+To keep someone from signing up for a card in your name, shred or destroy unwanted offers.
+And before you sign up for a card, read the fine print carefully.

 Understanding these terms will help you evaluate all those credit card offers.